mouse-over/js-validation-hook/README.md

 # @mouseover/js-validation-hook

-> This library is proof off concept.
+> This library is proof of concept.

 Provides validator (@mouseover/js-validation) through useValidator hook.